 (3) This section does not affect any duty of the accountable authority of the department under Part 5 of the Financial Management Act 2006 to prepare and submit an annual report containing information about the Council or the operation of that Act in relation to that annual report.

-[Section 26 amended by No. 77 of 2006 s.
+[Section 26 amended: No. 77 of 2006 s.
 17.]

 Part 7 — Miscellaneous